Chauhanvishal01/Practice_JAVASCRIPT/objects/question.md

-Create an object representing a movie with properties title, director, and year.
-Write a function that takes the movie object and checks if the movie is older than 20 years.

-Create an object representing a smartphone with properties brand, model, and specifications (an object with properties storage and battery).
-Update the storage property and print the updated smartphone object.

-Create an object representing a course with properties title, instructor, and students (an array of student names).
-Write a function that takes the course object and adds a new student to the course.

-Create an object representing a store with properties name, location, and products (an array of product objects with name and price properties).
-Write a function that calculates the total price of all products in the store.

-Create an object representing a playlist with properties name, genre, and songs (an array of song objects with title and artist properties).
-Write a function that adds a new song to the playlist.

 Create an object representing a bank account with properties accountNumber, holderName, and balance.
 Write a function that takes the bank account object and a deposit amount, adds the deposit to the balance, and returns the updated balance.